 In 2010 staff began working with federal and state officials to secure funding to construct a new state veterans home.
 Building Four was dismantled in 2013 and a groundbreaking ceremony was held in September of 2013 to construct the new home.

-In January of 2016 residents were moved into the new home and a groundbreaking ceremony was held in March.
+In January of 2016 residents were moved into the new home and a ribbon cutting ceremony was held in March.
 The newly designed Michael J. Fitzmaurice South Dakota Veteran's Home is a 133,000-square-foot stacked two-story building with a lower level walkout main entrance.
 The 100-bed facility is used to serve South Dakota veterans and contains 76 skilled nursing beds and 24 non-skilled living beds.
 The living spaces are broken into eight neighborhoods housed in eight wings.
 Each neighborhood includes a living room, dining room and kitchen area that provide a home-like environment to the 12-13 occupants housed in each neighborhood.
 The design incorporates residential type furnishings and finishes, and warm, welcoming colors to give the spaces a more comforting feel.

 Michael J. Fitzmaurice State Veterans Home Endowment Fund

 The goal is to build a permanent endowment from which investment income will be used for activities, programs, and equipment to enhance the quality of life for the residents of the Michael J. Fitzmaurice State Veterans Home.

 Click here to learn more about the foundation.

 To make a donation scroll up to the top of the page and click on the red "M J Fitzmaurice Endowement Fund" button in the top right hand side of the page.